-Four years ago when I started my Sustainable Pledge, I had the darndest time finding sustainable shoe companies I could trust.
+Four years ago when I started practicing conscious consumerism, I had the darndest time finding sustainable shoe companies I could trust.
 So many footwear brands didn’t openly talk about where their materials were from, how their shoes were made, and how they treated their workers.
 The opaque quality of the fashion industry is starting to be chipped away thanks to nonprofits such as Fashion Revolution and trending hashtags like #WhoMadeMyClothes.

 Transparency is what I look for first and foremost when assessing if companies are eligible for these sustainable posts.
 If companies aren’t openly sharing how they treat their workers and what they are doing regarding buffering their effect on the environment, it’s a hard pass.